tomj74/chunk-templates/README.md

   * Hooks for extending - add your own filters, template loader, or tag protocol.
   * Eclipse Template Editor plugin available with syntax highlighting & more.

-An [Eclipse plugin][2] with syntax highlighting, outline navigation of snippets, and auto-linking of snippet references is available on the [Chunk project downloads page][2].
+An [Eclipse plugin][3] provides syntax highlighting, outline navigation pane for snippets in .chtml files, and auto-hyperlinks of snippet references.
 Requires Eclipse Helios (3.6) or better.
-[Plugin installation instructions][3].
+[Get the plugin][3].

 ----